brimdata/super/README.md

 It combines a search experience with a SQL query and has some really slick design for dealing with complex and large JSON data.

-Unlike most JSON browsing tools, it won't fall over if you load up ginormous JSON values.
+Unlike most JSON browsing tools, it won't slow to a crawl --- or worse crash --- if you load it up with ginormous JSON values.

 ## Contributing